-CASWELL FIRESAFE® product has been certified by Applus Laboratories under EN12101:7.
-The products have been tested to EN1366-1 (2014) and EN1366-8 (2004) classifications, achieving up to 2 hours.
-On-going development continues to bring a comprehensive EN product portfolio – with similar performance to our BS products – on-stream.
+CASWELL FIRESAFE® product has been certified for Smoke Control applications by Applus Laboratories under EN12101:7.
+The products have been tested to EN1366-1 (2014) and EN1366-8 (2004) classifications, achieving up to 120 minutes.
+This on-going development has since seen the introduction of a distinctive portfolio of CASWELL FIRESAFE® EN-classified product.

 Explaining ‘Stability, Integrity & Insulation’ according to BS476-Part 24